Doctoral Degree Program

 Department of Anthropology

 The School of Forestry & Environmental Studies offers a combined doctoral degree with Yale’s Department of Anthropology.
-The purpose and attraction of the degree are threefold: (1) it combines the disciplinary identity and strengths of the Anthropology department with the interdisciplinary character and possibilities of F&ES, especially in terms of bridging the social and natural sciences; (2) it combines the strengths in ecological and environmental studies of F&ES with the social science strengths of the Anthropology department; and (3) it combines the Anthropology department’s strengths in theory with the emphasis within F&ES on linking theory with policy and practice.
-The combined doctoral degree offers its graduates great flexibility when entering the marketplace: they can represent themselves as anthropologists and/or environmental scientists, as theoreticians and/or practitioners.
+The purpose of the degree is threefold: it combines (1) the disciplinary identity and strengths of the Anthropology department with the interdisciplinary character and possibilities of F&ES, especially in terms of bridging the social and natural sciences; (2) the strengths in ecological and environmental studies of F&ES with the social science strengths of the Anthropology department; and (3) the Anthropology department’s strengths in theory with the emphasis within F&ES on linking theory with policy and practice.
+The combined doctoral degree offers its graduates great flexibility when entering the marketplace.
+They can represent themselves as anthropologists and/or environmental scientists, as theoreticians and/or practitioners.
 They have the credentials to apply for policy-oriented positions with international institutions, as well as academic positions in teaching and research.
-The academic program of each student in the combined-degree program is to some extent tailored specifically to that student’s particular history, interests, and needs, but there are general guidelines that combined students can be expected to follow.
+The academic program of each student in the combined-degree program is to some extent tailored specifically to that student’s particular history, interests, and needs, but all combined-degree students are expected to follow the program’s general guidelines.

 Prospective combined-degree students must initially apply either to Anthropology or to F&ES but not to both at the same time.
-However, in keeping with the current Yale Graduate School application process, they should indicate their interest in the combined degree by marking the application form appropriately.
-Once the student is accepted in the initially chosen doctoral program, the application file will be considered in the second program, and a decision on the combined-degree application will be communicated by the Graduate School by the usual deadline for acceptance of admission offers.
-Such students will be allocated to their initially chosen program as their primary administrative home, but will enter Yale as members of the combined-degree program.
-Being turned down for entry into the combined-degree program at this point does not preclude reapplication after arriving at Yale the following fall term.
+However, applicants should indicate their interest in the combined degree by marking the application form appropriately.
+Once the student is accepted in the initial doctoral program, the application file will be considered in the second program, and a decision on the combined-degree application will be communicated by the Graduate School by the usual deadline for acceptance of admission offers.
+Such students will be allocated to their initial program as their primary administrative home, but will enter Yale as members of the combined-degree program.
+Being turned down for entry into the combined-degree program initially does not preclude reapplication after arriving at Yale the following fall term.
 More detailed guidelines for the combined-degree program can be found on the F&ES website at http://environment.yale.edu/doctoral/degrees/combined-anthropology.

 New York Botanical Garden